NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 obtained from interest point matches may not project perfectly in the cameras.

+Here we chose to use a large value for ``--max-pairwise-matches`` and we will do the same when solving for jitter below.
+That is because jitter-solving is a finer-grained operation than bundle adjustment, and a lot of interest point matches are needed.

 Stereo is run next.
 The ``local_epipolar`` alignment (:numref:`running-stereo`) here did a flawless job, unlike ``affineepipolar`` alignment which resulted in some blunders.